Frequent Urination At Night

 Frequent urination can also involve producing urine, even mass quantities of it, on every washroom visit.
 Or, you may find that even though you feel you need to go urinate that you produce little to no results.

-The symptom may precede, accompany, or follow an increase in anxiety or stress, or occur for no apparent reason.
+The frequent urination at night symptom may precede, accompany, or follow an increase in anxiety or stress, or occur for no apparent reason.

 All variations and combinations of the above are common.